 We asked you to share your favorite Acadia memories using #MyAcadiaStory.
-We gathered these photos and stories as part of this year’s last fundraiser where one of FOA’s generous donors is matching all donations (up to $25K) through the end of TODAY – Giving Tuesday 2020.
-To contribute go to https://www.justgiving.com/campaign/MyAcadia2020
+We gathered these photos and stories as part of 2020’s last fundraiser where one of FOA’s generous donors matched all donations (up to $25K).
+It was a great success!

 Acadia is our happy place!
 It is where we took our first vacation together about 8 years ago, and we have returned every year since.
 This time, our experience was made extra special by our surprise wedding on top of Cadillac. — Abby LaPlante, Buxton, ME